seemoo-lab/BTLEmap/README.md

 ## WiSec Demo Paper

-This project has been accepted as a Demo on WiSec 2020.
-The link to the demo and the paper will be published here soon.
+This project has been accepted as a demo on WiSec 2020.
+You can find the demo paper on (arxiv)[https://arxiv.org/abs/2007.00349].

 ## Limits